 Skip to content

-We created this analysis to give a general understanding on the carbon emission of basic food components’.
-As a continuation of this series of posts, we also built a more in-depth expert cheat sheet for food professionals in which we discover how to substitute ingredients with ones that have lower emissions to achieve a more cost-efficient and eco-conscious way of preparing dishes.
+This analysis aims to provide a general understanding of the carbon emissions associated with basic food components.
+For a more in-depth exploration, including strategies to substitute high-emission ingredients with lower-emission alternatives, please refer to expert cheat sheet for food professionals in which we discover how to substitute ingredients with ones that have lower emissions to achieve a more cost-efficient and eco-conscious way of preparing dishes.

 GHG Emission of Protein